What's in this article?

 • Add captions and transcriptions for videos

-• Provide alt tags for images, which can be read by a computer to describe an image
+• Provide alt tags for images, which a computer can read to describe an image

 • Offer text resizing options to adjust the text size on the screen